shortwavedave/backyards-cli-1/cmd/docs/backyards_canary_install.md

 ## backyards canary install

-Install Canary feature
+Install canary feature

 ### Synopsis

-Installs Canary feature.
+Installs canary feature.

 The command automatically applies the resources.
 It can only dump the applicable resources with the '--dump-resources' option.